Colt M1892

-The Colt M1892 Navy and Army was the first general issue double-action revolver with a swing out cylinder used by the U.S. military.
+The Colt M1892 Navy and Army was the first general issue double-action revolver with a swing out cylinder used by the United States military.

 Overview

 In 1892, the revolver was adopted by the United States Army chambered for .38 Long Colt cartridges, and was given the appellation "New Army and Navy".
 Initial experience with the gun caused officials to request some improvements.
 This would be an ongoing condition, resulting in Models 1892, 1894, 1896, 1901, and 1903 for the Army, as well as a Model 1895 for the Navy and a Model 1905 Marine Corps variant.

 Features

 The revolver featured a counter-clockwise rotating cylinder, which could be opened for loading and ejection by simply pulling back on a catch mounted on the left side of the frame behind the recoil shield.
 It was easily manipulated by the thumb of the right hand, and upon release the cylinder could be poked out sideways with the shooter's forefinger.
 Empty cases were removed by simply pushing back on an ejector rod to activate a star extractor.
 The six-shooter could then be quickly reloaded and the cylinder clicked back into place.

+The gun was fitted with a 6 in long barrel, though it was also available in 3 in and 4.5 in lengths.
+There were also versions chambered in .41 caliber.